-A landlord/agent can charge a tenant/licensee for utilities, TV licence, council tax and communication services, where payment is to be made to the landlord under the tenancy agreement.
+A landlord or agent can charge for utilities, TV licence, council tax and communication services, where payment is to be made to the landlord under the tenancy agreement.

 Communication services means telephone landlines, broadband and cable/satellite TV.
 It should also be noted that other legislation prohibits landlords overcharging tenants for the provision of utilities.

-A landlord/agent cannot require a tenant/licensee to make payments to a third party, unless the payment is for utilities, TV licence, council tax or communication services.
+A landlord or agent cannot require for payments to be made to a third party, unless the payment is for utilities, TV licence, council tax or communication services.

-An agent is permitted to charge a tenant/licensee fees for services if it is not acting for the landlord in respect of the property in question, and it finds accommodation for the tenant/licensee that they then rent.
+An agent is permitted to charge fees for services if they are not acting for the landlord in respect of the property in question and find accommodation for the tenant or licensee that they then rent.

 para 1, Sch.1 Tenant Fees Act 2019.